top of page

 Planning the Alternative PL

 This Alternative Professional Learning Plan is my Leslie-Knope-inspired roadmap for helping fine arts teachers bring the most joyful, effective parts of my TonalEnergy/iPad innovation into their classrooms.
 I believe teachers deserve professional learning that feels supportive, practical, and actually doable—no fluff, no mystery expectations, just clear steps that make our work better for students.
-Using Fink’s 3-Column Table and the five key principles of effective professional learning, this outline lays out the goals, activities, collaboration structures, and resources that will guide our full PL design in Assignment 3.
+Using Fink’s (2013) 3-Column Table and the five key principles of effective professional learning (Gulamhussein, 2013), and grounded in the COVA model of choice, ownership, voice, and authentic learning (Harapnuik, 2018), this outline lays out the goals, activities, collaboration structures, and resources that will guide our full PL design in Assignment 3.
 My goal is simple: create a plan that helps teachers feel confident, empowered, and ready to try something new—because when we feel supported, our students thrive.

 I. Purpose & Overview

 This professional learning plan outlines how fine arts educators will implement technology-supported feedback practices using iPads, TonalEnergy, and student-centered reflection structures.
-The goal is to spread the successful components of this innovation to other classrooms, helping teachers build Significant Learning Environments (CSLE) rooted in student autonomy, ongoing feedback, and authentic learning.
+The goal is to spread the successful components of this innovation to other classrooms, helping teachers build Significant Learning Environments (CSLE; Harapnuik, 2018) rooted in student autonomy, ongoing feedback, and authentic learning.

 This outline includes the essential strategies, structures, and supports that will be expanded in the full PL course developed for Assignment 3.